burhanuday/burhanuday/README.md

 - 👨‍💻 All of my projects are available at [burhanuday.tech](https://burhanuday.tech)

-- 📝 I regulary write articles on [Dev.to](https://dev.to/burhanuday)
+- 📝 I regulary write articles on my [blog](https://blog.burhanuday.tech)

 - 💬 Ask me about Javascript, React and React Native